You’re launching an event and you want all your Twitter followers to see your tweet about the event. What is the best time to tweet it?

 In the following example (using Socialbro) the dip shows between 3am and 8am most of my audience is not online.
 This makes perfect sense as my main audience is in the US.
 But Australia is a growing audience for me also so sending a message at 5am means this is around 12pm in Australia (depending on what part of Australia) which is right in the middle of the working day.

 But you also need to test out these times.
-For example, is my chart above you would think that around 5 o’clock is the best time to tweet but this could be the most competitive time as it’s the busiest time.
+For example, is my chart above you would think that around 5 o’clock is my time to tweet but this could be the most competitive time as it’s the busiest time.
 You might find that 1 or 2 o’clock may have less of your fans online but it could be a time where less people are vying for their attention.

 If there is one particular time zone that has your primary audience then you should consider tweeting more during those times.